DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Introduction

 \paragraph{Learning diffusion models with corrupted datasets} Recent advances in diffusion models~\citep{ho2020denoising,song2020score} have demonstrated remarkable success in learning high-dimensional distributions.
 However, training diffusion models with corrupted data presents significant challenges, as most existing techniques are designed for clean datasets, and learning latent variable models is known to be theoretically and practically difficult.
 Several approaches have been proposed to address this challenge using diffusion models.
 For linear corruption $Y\sim \normal{AX,\sigy^2\id}$ (cf. Eq. \eqref{eq:linear-corr}), methods such as SURE-score~\citep{aali2023solving}, GSURE~\citep{kawar2023gsure}, and Ambient-Diffusion~\citep{daras2023ambient,aali2025ambient,daras2025how} train the denoiser network using a surrogate loss function.
 Specializing to Gaussian corruption $Y\sim \normal{X,\sigy^2\id}$, \citet{daras2023consistent,daras2024consistent} propose enforcing \emph{consistency} of the diffusion model to enable generalization to unseen noise levels, while \citet{lu2025sfbd} develop an iterative scheme to refine the diffusion prior.
 Recent work \citep{rozet2024learning,bai2024expectation} identifies the Expectation-Maximization (EM) method as a promising framework for training diffusion priors with linearly corrupted observations.
 However, as these EM approaches employ diffusion models as \emph{priors}, they rely heavily on approximation schemes for posterior sampling (detailed discussion in \cref{sec:EM-diffusion-discuss}).

 \paragraph{Solving inverse problems with diffusion models} Diffusion models have also been shown as powerful priors for a wide range of inverse problems in computer vision and medical imaging.
 A line of work—including SNIPS~\citep{kawar2021snips}, ILVR~\citep{choi2021ilvr}, DDRM~\citep{kawar2022denoising}, Palette~\citep{saharia2022palette}, and DPS~\citep{chung2022diffusion}, among others—has demonstrated the effectiveness of both unconditional and conditional diffusion models in addressing various tasks, such as super-resolution, inpainting, deblurring, and compressed sensing.
 As surveyed by \citet{daras2024survey}, many of these approaches leverage learned diffusion priors and perform posterior sampling through approximations of the posterior score function, and the previous work on EM~\citep{rozet2024learning,bai2024expectation} also follows this approach.
+Independently of our work, ~\citep{modi2025generativemodelingblackboxcorruptions} propose an EM-based method that leverages stochastic interpolants and trains a model to learn a transport map from the corrupted data distribution to a clean prior.
+Their approach employs an expectation–maximization procedure that is conceptually similar to ours.

 }